Schossi/ActionAdventureWeb/_pages/manual/overview.md

 Start up Scenes/Title/SoulsTitle to __start the game from the title screen__ just like the demo does.

+__IMPORTANT__ whenever starting the souls demo from the editor you need to click into the window to lock the cursor before some input is accepted.
+This is done to avoid performing actions on accident from outside.

 To __jump directly into the game__ open Scenes/Dungeon/SoulsDungeon for the level itself, add Scenes/Dungeon/SoulsDungeonTemp for the temporary parts like enemies and crates.

 Scenes/Debugging/SoulsDebuggingGeneral is a __useful scene for testing__ out all the actions and Scenes/Debugging/Enemies/SoulsDebuggingEnemies can be used to debug combat.

 Scenes/Debugging/Interaction/SoulsDebuggingInteraction can be useful to __synchronize the character with some object they are interacting with__, this is done using timelines.

-The models in this demo were made using blender and then exported to fbx for unity.
-You can find the original blend files and the used export settings in AdventureSouls/AdventureSoulsBlender.zip.
+The models for the demos were made using blender and then exported to fbx for unity.
+You can find the original blend files and the used export settings in AdventureModels.zip.

 ### Dependencies